amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/05_Investment_Strategy/investing_strategy.26.md

 When our first internet was created, it started out as ethernet.
 Ethernet is a broadcast network, it doesn’t scale, and every node on the network communicates with every other node when a request is made.
 So, our early internet had scaling issues much like Bitcoin does with its seven transactions per second capacity.

-To get around the ethernets scalability issues, TCP/IP was made as a routing layer which underpins our modern internet today.
+To get around the ethernet’s scalability issues, TCP/IP was made as a routing layer which underpins our modern internet today.
 Bitcoin's scalability is being addressed in the same fashion.
 The lightning network is a routing protocol for Bitcoin.
-It enables near-free, instant transactions, with approximately 3.2 million transactions per second
+It enables near-free, instant transactions, with approximately 3.2 million transactions per second currently being undertaken.

-Current Lightning Stats.

 A problem with assessing Bitcoin’s value is that it’s commonly perceived as a currency or a commodity.
 These are abstractions of utility.

-##Explain what a currency is.
+##What values and opportunities does Bitcoin bring?

 When we look at Bitcoin as a network, we can start to understand what value and opportunities it brings to humanity.
 We can now do commerce without a trusted third party.
 That’s the entire financial sector.

 Bitcoin will be making short work of our largest most profitable industry that has ever existed and has enabled our way of life through global commerce and trade.
 If that isn't enough, it’s introduced competition to the nation states with their central banks for monetary policy.

 The next thing we should look at is how Bitcoin revolutionizes computing.
 The lightning network is an internet.
 Data can be packaged with payments.
 This allows the disruption of the FANGM.
 Cloud computing and storage can now be decentralized through protocols like IPFS, and data can remain private—its use bought and sold by the individual through micro payments.
 A new market of digital property is enabled.
 Atomic Swaps roll up the entire forex market which we are seeing with strike app.